 Administrations should take into account the fact that some of the different frequency arrangements in the same band have an overlap of base station transmitter and mobile station transmitter bands.
 Interference problems may result if different frequency arrangements with such overlaps are implemented by neighbouring administrations.

-Sections 1 to 6 are parts of this Recommendation, and they should be considered in their entirety when implementing frequency arrangements.
+Sections 1 to 9 to the Annex are parts of this Recommendation, and they should be considered in their entirety when implementing frequency arrangements as appropriate.

 Traffic asymmetry implications